 Dodesukaden was released in Japan on October 31, 1970, but although it was a minor critical success, the film was greeted with an indifferent audience reaction.
 As a result, Dodesukaden ended up losing money and caused the Club of the Four Knights to dissolve after just one film in their name.
 Initial reception abroad was somewhat better, but Dodesukaden has since been typically considered something of a lesser work, an interesting experiment but not a film comparable to the director’s best efforts.

-1972 was another year without film work of any kind, but in early 1973 a sudden contact was made by the Russian film studio Mosfilm, asking if Kurosawa would be interested in working with them, just like they had suggested during his Russian visit a little over two years earlier.
+1972 was a year without film work of any kind, but in early 1973 a sudden contact was made by the Russian film studio Mosfilm, asking if Kurosawa would be interested in working with them, just like they had suggested during his Russian visit a little over two years earlier.
 Kurosawa agreed, proposing an adaptation of Russian explorer Vladimir Arsenyev’s memoir Dersu Uzala, something that he had been wanting to film since the 1930s.
 Things moved forward relatively quickly and a contract was signed on March 14.
 Work on the script began with Kurosawa collaborating with Russian writer Yuri Nagibin through translators and mail, an arrangement that had five years earlier proven difficult with the Americans, but seemed to work much better with their Russian counterparts.

 On December 11, 1973, Kurosawa set off to the Soviet Union with four of his closest aides.
 This was the beginning of their year and a half long stay in the country.
 Early 1974 was spent in preproduction, with shooting beginning on May 27 in Siberia, and moving to Moscow in early 1975.
 The production proved very demanding, but filming finally wrapped on April 28, 1975 and a month-long postproduction followed, with a thoroughly exhausted and home sick Kurosawa returning to Japan and his family on June 18.